paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ## Running the Ingest Script

 Before using a Knowledgebase you obviously need to import knowledge into it.
-* The main script to ingest data is in the _app/ingest.py_ .
+* The main script to ingest data is in the 'app/ingest.py' .
 * This script will take a starting folder and index most of the files (pdf, messages , word docs) found in that folder.
 It will also find sub-folders and index those recursivly.

 To run the ingest script
-* Open the app folder: _cd app_ in a terminal window
+* Open the app folder: 'cd app' in a terminal window
-* Activate the Python environment with dependencies you installed earelier: _source venv/bin/activate_
+* Activate the Python environment with dependencies you installed earelier: 'source venv/bin/activate'
-* Run the script using _python ingest.py_
+* Run the script using 'python ingest.py'
     * (You may need to be more version specific e.g. python3 ingest.py)

 In general, you will only need the ingest script once (or infrequently, if you wise to add more documents).
 For small datasets, it is probably easier to delete the Knowledgebase index (using Kibana - see link and screenshot above), then run the Ingest script again.